 8. Check your privileges

 There are things you benefit from even without you realizing it.
-Your race, your family history, your financial status, and sexual orientation, for example, can give you a special status that other people around you don’t necessarily have.
+Your race, your family history, your financial status, and your sexual orientation, for example, can give you a special status that other people around you don’t necessarily have.
 Your interaction with law enforcers, for example, could be very different from what some of your friends go through at police checks and airports, maybe because you have the “right” skin color or religious beliefs.
 Check those privileges when listening to other people’s problems.

 9. Talk to people